 Some of our visiting artists have conducted Q&A sessions during open sound checks allowing students to observe how artists and their crews prepare for a performance and ask their many questions.
 This process can be very motivating for students.
 And, it’s a wonderful way to get young people more involved with the arts.

-- Art design students from the local high school have partnered with the Cedarburg PAC to create posters promoting student tickets for Visiting Artists Series performances
+Additionally, Commercial Art & Design students from Cedarburg High School partnered with the Cedarburg PAC to create posters promoting student tickets for Visiting Artists Series performances.

 Learning How an Arts Venue Operates